Zilliqa/scilla-docs/docs/source/index.rst

 Scilla-specific web-based IDEs. :ref:`trial-label` presents the features of the two IDEs.

-Note that Scilla does have a type checker implemented yet and hence type safety of contracts written in Scilla is not guaranteed.
+Note that Scilla does not have a type checker implemented yet and hence type safety of contracts written in Scilla is not guaranteed.

 Resources
 *********